 The term “energy renaissance” refers to the overwhelming production growth in energy resources that has occurred and is expected to continue, with the potential for the US to be net energy independent by the 2020 to 2030 timeframe (estimates vary).

-While the sharp increase in US natural gas supply may eventually lead to significant exports, many industries have already taken advantage of lower natural gas prices domestically.
-The trend of switching from coal to natural gas for power generation has already achieved considerable momentum.
-While coal is currently the largest source of power generation in the US, natural gas power plants are more economical to build, maintain, and operate.
-Additionally, President Obama’s announced climate change strategy includes utilizing the Environmental Protection Agency (EPA) to establish and enforce carbon pollution standards for coal power plants, further increasing the cost of operation and raising the likelihood of coal plant retirements.
+The trend of switching from coal to natural gas for power generation has achieved considerable momentum.
+While coal has historically been the largest source of power generation in the US, natural gas power plants are now more economical to build, maintain, and operate.

 What This Means for MLPs

-The 2014 Interstate Natural Gas Association of America (INGAA) study quantified just how much infrastructure would be needed in North America through 2035.
-That number is $641 billion: on average, over $30 billion per year.
-For an asset class that is currently $500 billion, that’s significant growth.
+The 2016 Interstate Natural Gas Association of America (INGAA) study quantified just how much infrastructure would be needed in North America from 2015 – 2035.
+In a median case, that number is $522 billion: on average, over $26 billion per year.
+For an asset class that was around $400 billion in 2017, that’s significant growth.

-Every company who has ever hired a lawyer and published anything has been told that they have to have a list of risks, warnings, and disclaimers 87 pages long.
+Every company who has ever hired a lawyer and published anything has been told that they must have a list of risks, warnings, and disclaimers 87 pages long.
 Even if you don’t like reading fine print, PLEASE still read this.
 We’ve worked extra hard to make it interesting, it isn’t even close to 87 pages, and part of understanding MLPs is understanding what could go wrong.
-While some of these risks may be unlikely to occur, they could impact the 10%-12% annual total return that Alerian predicts for the asset class.
+While some of these risks may be unlikely to occur, they could impact your expected total return.

 Legislative Risk – It’s hard to predict the government’s actions, but MLP investors have heightened concerns that the beneficial MLP tax structure could be abolished, given the history of governmental treatment of pass-through structures.
-Canadian income trusts used to have a similar tax structure, but in October 2006, the government announced that all income trusts would be subject to corporate tax.
-Overnight, income trust equity prices plummeted.
-Over the years, such trusts were eventually converted into corporations and those surviving and paying dividends now yield between 3% and 4%.
-In the early 1980s, the US saw the same overuse of the structure that led to the dissolution of the Canadian income trusts.
-In 1987, the US Congress strictly limited which sorts of income would qualify for MLP status, rather than abolishing the entire structure.
 Most MLP industry analysts, together with Alerian, view a change in the MLP tax status as unlikely, given this restriction.
-While the partnership structure does mean that the government forgoes tax revenue, the $1.4 billion annually (a number provided by Congress itself) is a drop in the bucket compared to the deficit.
+While the partnership structure does mean that the government forgoes tax revenue, the $1 billion annually (a number provided by Congress itself) is a drop in the bucket compared to the deficit.

 On another note, a great deal of political rhetoric has been focused around the potential for US net energy independence.
 Given the critical infrastructure role MLPs would play in such a development, logically, members of Congress are unlikely to pass legislation that would hurt MLPs and slow the process.
 However, political strategy is complicated and people (even members of Congress) do not always act rationally.